Everything you need to know about Beautycounter shutting down + Beautycounter alternatives simplified!

 What Beautycounter alternatives would I recommend?

 I’m a very stringent and picky consumer!
 Personally I need to see ethics, sustainability, and consumer safety to shop a brand.
 So there are very few that fit that set of values.
-We’re not just looking for “dupes” in how products work.
+We’re not just looking for “dupes” in how products work here.
 We’re looking for ones that reflect the same care and concern for people and planet.

-EVOLVE
+For skincare: EVOLVE

 A female founded B Corp with all the values Beautycounter has, to the highest degree.
 I’ve loved them over the last 5 years and I’m happy to provide suggestions.
 They have free duties paid shipping if your order is large enough.
 But for easy you can also order some of their best sellers through Credo.